KOSL

 KMRI's tower (left) near Magna, Utah.
 The tower on the right is used by KIHU.

-KMRI (1550 AM) is an AM radio station that broadcasts a sports format.
+KOSL (1550 AM) is a radio station that broadcasts a Oldies format.
 Licensed to West Valley City, Utah, United States, the station serves the Salt Lake City metropolitan area.
 The station is owned by KRGO LLC.
 KRGO LLC is owned by communications attorney Barry Wood.